suriyun-production/mmorpg-kit-docs/docs/pages/025-getting-started-mmo.md

 -startDatabaseServer
 ```

-If you are going to test on LAN you should set machine address to your LAN address by the command
+If you are going to test on LAN you should set public address to your LAN address by the command

 ```
--publicAddress "Address to your machine"
+-publicAddress "Address to your server"
 ```

 So for example, If you build the game to `D:/MMO/MMO.exe` and my LAN address is `192.168.1.102` I will set value in shortcut's `Target` field to: